msanj1/PageRankv2/README.md

 I've created this application to demonstrate the use of Clean Architecture in modern software development.

 Requirements:

-Return the page numbers where a URL appears in Google or Bing.
-If a url is not found, return zero Keyboard is just to demonstrate form bindings in Angular.
-It's just for visual purposes.
+ - Return the page numbers where a URL appears in Google or Bing.
+If multiple positions are found, return the result as a comma separated string ie 1,2,3
+ - Return 0 if no position is found
+ - Keyboard is just to demonstrate form bindings in Angular.
+It's just for visual purposes

 Requirements:
 - Node v16